kubedb/cli/docs/guides/mysql/clustering/overview.md

 ## Primary-Secondary Replication

-It is a traditional asynchronous replication of MySQL servers in which there are primary server and one or more secondary servers.
+It is a traditional asynchronous replication of MySQL servers in which there is a primary server and one or more secondary servers.

 After receiving a transaction, the primary -